 1/8 teaspoon nutmeg

-1. Heat oven to 350.
-Pour the shaved almonds onto a foil lined baking sheet and bake for 10-12 minutes until browned and toasted.
-Once they are toasted, remove from the oven and increase oven temperature to 400.
+1. While the puff pastry is thawing, heat your oven to 350 degrees.
+Pour the shaved almonds onto a foil lined baking sheet and bake for 8-10 minutes until browned and toasted.
+Once they are toasted, remove from the oven and increase oven temperature to 400 degrees.

 3. To form the pastry cups, see the instruction photos above.
-Using a pizza cutter, slice the sheet of puff pastry into 11 or 12 strips, I did 12 although one strip was very thin.
+Using a pizza cutter, slice the sheet of puff pastry into 11.
 Then, take each strip of the puff pastry and twist into a spiral.
 Last, take each spiraled strip and wrap it around until you have a circular pastry cup.
 Press down in each center to make a well where the blueberry sauce can be poured.
-If you didn’t look at the instructional photos please do this, just scroll up.
+If you didn’t look at the instructional photos please do!!
 It’s a bit hard to explain the process and the photos will help you work with the puff pastry to get the correct method and shape.

 4. Place each each unfilled pastry onto a lightly greased baking tray.
 Bake unfilled at 400 for 5 minutes.
-Remove from oven, fill with blueberry sauce, then bake another 10 minutes.
-Remove from oven and top with some shaved almonds.
+Remove from oven, fill with blueberry sauce, then bake another 10-12 minutes.
+Remove from oven, then using a spatula remove the Danishes to a place, do not let them rest on the baking sheet.
+Top with as much of the toasted almonds as you like!